FirstVoices

-FirstVoices.com
+History

 FirstVoices.com was launched in 2003, and allows language teams from Indigenous communities to create secure, interactive web sites to document and promote their languages by uploading alphabets, audio recordings, words, phrases, songs and stories.
 The languages sites include kid-friendly views of the content, and games based on the uploaded words and media.
 As of 2024, FirstVoices hosts 65 public and 17 private sites for British Columbia languages, and also supports Indigenous communities throughout Canada, the US, New Zealand and Australia.

 Following the principles of data sovereignty, all content is controlled and managed by community language administrator teams composed of youth, language teachers, language champions, fluent elders, technical staff and others.
 Most language sites are publicly accessible, but others are password-protected at the direction of their individual language community.

-In 2023 FirstVoices migrated to a new version with a rebuilt back-end that uses Django, and an updated front-end interface using ReactJS.
+In 2023, FirstVoices migrated to a new version with a rebuilt back-end that uses Django, and an updated front-end interface using ReactJS.
 Before that, a 2018 version was based on Nuxeo.